-If you have a dog with heart problems and look for specific foods for this problem, you will see that taurine for dogs is a very beneficial supplement.
+If you have a dog with heart problems and look for specific food rich in taurine for dogs in order to solve this problem, you will see that taurine for dogs is a very beneficial supplement.

 In addition to food, you will also need to pay attention to obesity, specific diagnosis, treatment and moderate exercise.

 Caring for a dog with heart problems is not easy because you have to devote energy to it.
 And also, give it a lot of love by examining all the points and guidelines established by the expert.